kirstin/kirstinheidler.co.uk/pages/about-me.md

 ---
 layout              : page
 sidebar		    : right
-title               : "About Me" meta_title          : "About Kirstin Heidler"
+title               : "Kirstin Heidler - About Me" meta_title          : "Counselling for Relationships & Conflict | Kirstin Heidler"
-teaser              : "What I say about myself, my education and my qualification to offer what I am offering." permalink           : "/aboutme/"
+teaser              : "How we meet each other in difficult moments shapes our relationships — and often our lives.
+My work is rooted in a long personal and professional exploration of what becomes possible when we bring honesty, empathy and attention to those moments." permalink           : "/aboutme/"
 breadcrumb: true
 #image               :